Social Impacts

 Wild Rivers Conservancy is the official nonprofit partner of the St. Croix National Scenic Riverway.
 It exists to inspire stewardship to forever ensure the rare ecological integrity of the St.Croix and Namekagon Riverway.

-Barb co-led a pro-bono workshop in March 2025 to help the Conservancy staff improve their staff meetings.
+I lead pro-bono workshops to help Conservancy staff improve their meetings and larger events.
 If you would like, you may support WRC's summer internship program.

 Freshwater

-Freshwater is a Minnesota nonprofit on a mission to inspire and empower people to value and preserve water.
-It uses science to engage communities from small towns to the Capitol on how to equitably improve water today and for future generations.
+Freshwater is a nonprofit that inspires and empowers Minnesotans to value and preserve water.
+It uses science to engage communities to equitably improve water today and for future generations.

-As one of Freshwater's Minnesota Water Stewards, Barb volunteers on water-related projects.
-For example, in 2023, she nurtured over 50 tree seedlings in a gravel bed and gave them away to be planted in the Lily Lake watershed.
+As one of Freshwater's Minnesota Water Stewards, I volunteer on water-related projects.
+For example, in 2023, my husband and I nurtured over 50 tree seedlings in a gravel bed and gave them away to be planted in the Lily Lake watershed.

 American Institute of Professional Geologists

 The American Institute of Professional Geologists (AIPG) is the largest association dedicated to promoting geology as a profession.
-In addition to serving practicing geologists, it provides scholarships and learning opportunities for undergraduate and graduate students.
-AIPG members also present "Rock Talks" for K-12 students.
+In addition to serving practicing geologists, it provides scholarships and learning opportunities for graduate and undergraduate students and fun programs for K-12 students.
 Donate to AIPG's scholarship funds.

-In 2024, Barb led webinars for AIPG members wanting to improve engagement in their meetings.
-She is a member of the AIPG Early Career Professionals committee.
+I have led webinars for AIPG members wanting to improve engagement in their meetings, and I'm a member of the AIPG Early Career Professionals committee.

 Matt Gear BWCA fund